-According to reports, Said Musa has been released from prison..
+According to reports this past week, Asia Bibi is free to leave Pakistan.
 With my fellow believers I welcome this news.
-I am thankful that the outrcry and political pressure seem to have been effective.
-We should remember, however, that the real power behind his release was not political or social.
+I am thankful that the political and legal efforts have been effective and that the Pakistani Supreme court gave justice.
+We should remember, however, that the real power behind her release was not political or social, but spiritual.

 “The king’s heart is in the hand of the LORD, as the rivers of water: he turns it wherever he will.”

-But what if God had chosen not to save his life?
-What if Musa had been sentenced and executed?
-What about Shoaib Assadullah?
-Would it mean prayer had failed?
+But what if God had chosen not to save her life?
+What if Asia had been condemned and executed?
+Would it mean the faithful, consistent prayer had failed?
 That God didn’t care?

 Through the years, hundreds of thousands of Christians have died for their faith.
+Many more have suffered for it.
 Did they matter less to God?

 “For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Christ, according to my earnest expectation and hope, that in nothing I shall be ashamed, but that with all boldness, as always, so now also Christ shall be magnified in my body, whether it be by life, or by death.
 For to me to live is Christ, and to die is gain.”